 Volunteer & Intergenerational Programs

-- Illinois Volunteer Money Management Program (brochure, 2006 - 258 KB) describes how volunteers provide protective service for limited income seniors who need help managing their finances.
-The program is co–sponsored by the Department and AARP.
+- Illinois Volunteer Money Management Program (brochure, 2016 - 317 KB) describes how volunteers provide protective service for limited income seniors who need help managing their finances.
+The program is sponsored by the Department.

 - Become a Long-Term Care Volunteer Ombudsman (brochure, 2005 - 86 KB) Volunteers are needed to work with nursing home residents, families, community groups and nursing home staff to resolve problems and ensure quality of life for all people in long term care facilities.